Healthy Homes Assessment Newtown

 What We Do

-As building inspectors we deal with all the components that come with professional home inspects.
-We are here to make sure that you make the best decision when purchasing your next property.
+As building inspectors, we handle all issues that come with expert house Inspections.
+We are there to make sure you make the best decision when purchasing your next property.

-We consider your investment to be a serious one, and undertake comprehensive checks to make sure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the fun parts of purchasing or owning your own home.
+We are serious about your investment, and undertake detailed examinations to make sure that you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning the home.

-We specialise in a variety of solutions to ensure that you are completely informed about the condition of any property you might be looking to purchase or sell in addition to other services.
+We are specialised in a range of services to make sure that you are completely updated on the condition of any property that you might be considering buying or selling along with other solutions.

-We don’t just work with you , but we also have important clients such as the local authorities, banks, and insurance companies.
-Evidently they like our reassurance provided, by the data contained included in our reports on building inspections.
+We do not just work with you but we also work with some big clients like bank branches, local councils, and insurance firms.
+They seem to enjoy their peace of mind provided, by the data contained in our building inspection reports.

-Our systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in the document, you are able to actually see any issues identified.
-Thanks to our comprehensive report, it’s no wonder we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your property inspection and the latest software technology with digital photos embedded into your Report, you can actually see any issues that may be identified.
+Because of our comprehensive reporting it is no wonder that we get so many clients recommending our service to family and acquaintances.

 Get in Touch - Get Peace of Mind